-Amisulpride increases serum prolactin and has caused galactorrhea in at least 2 women.
-The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+Amisulpride increases serum prolactin and may cause galactorrhea at a higher rate than other psychotropic drugs.[8-14] The prolactin level in a mother with established lactation may not affect her ability to breastfeed.

-1. Ilett KF, Watt F, Hackett LP et al. Assessment of infant dose through milk in a lactating woman taking amisulpride and desvenlafaxine for treatment-resistant depression.
+Ilett KF, Watt F, Hackett LP, et al. Assessment of infant dose through milk in a lactating woman taking amisulpride and desvenlafaxine for treatment-resistant depression.
 Ther Drug Monit.
 2010;32:704–7.
-PMID: 20926994
+[PubMed: 20926994]

-2. Teoh S, Ilett KF, Hackett LP, Koha R. Estimation of rac-amisulpride transfer into milk and of infant dose via milk during its use in a lactating woman with bipolar disorder and schizophrenia.
+Teoh S, Ilett KF, Hackett LP, et al. Estimation of rac-amisulpride transfer into milk and of infant dose via milk during its use in a lactating woman with bipolar disorder and schizophrenia.
 Breastfeed Med.
 2011;6:85–8.
-PMID: 20925494
+[PubMed: 20925494]

 Bushe C, Shaw M. Prevalence of hyperprolactinaemia in a naturalistic cohort of schizophrenia and bipolar outpatients during treatment with typical and atypical antipsychotics.
 J Psychopharmacol.
 2007;21:768–73.
-PMID: 17606473
+[PubMed: 17606473]

 CAS Registry Number